elizabetholsavsky/portfolio/README.md

 Learn more about me, see my latest projects, and download my resume with work and education experiences.
 I have provided both a light or dark mode experience for your viewing pleasure.

 I want to hear from you!
 Send me a message via the contact or form or email me at elizabetholsavsky@gmail.com.

+Hear more about my journey creating this portfolio at my [blog](https://elizabetholsavsky.hashnode.dev/hello-world).
 Don't forget to check out my other accounts, links are provided.

 ![elizabetholsavsky com](https://github.com/elizabetholsavsky/portfolio/assets/116515976/3795d8a7-9680-4b1a-a150-24df32630091)